Dallas Employment Lawyer. Texas Employment Law Firm

 Barry opened his Dallas employment law firm to provide employees and employers in Texas with tenacious representation in the courtroom and savvy legal advice explained in easily understood terms--not legalese.
 Because his law firm represents "both sides," Barry understands from experience what motivates plaintiffs and defendants in workplace disputes.
 This dual perspective, and Barry's focus on business-minded solutions, shapes not just his litigation strategy, but also his employment law firm's approach to resolving disputes.

 Who better than Barry's peers to recognize that his practical and personalized approach works?
 In 2006, D Magazine has recognized Barry as one of the "Top Lawyers in Dallas under 40."
-More recently, Texas' top lawyers and Texas Monthly selected Barry as a 2014 Texas Super Lawyer and a Texas Super Lawyer Rising Star in 2009, 2010, 2011, 2012, and 2013.
+More recently, Texas' top lawyers and Texas Monthly selected Barry as a Texas Super Lawyer in 2014 and 2015 and a Texas Super Lawyer Rising Star in 2009, 2010, 2011, 2012, and 2013.
 Perhaps, more importantly, Barry's clients agree.

 Barry and his employment law firm represent clients throughout the state of Texas, including Dallas, Fort Worth, Irving, Plano, Richardson, Mesquite, Garland, McKinney, Allen, Arlington, Grand Prairie, Denton, Sherman, Houston, Austin, San Antonio, El Paso, Tyler, Wichita Falls, and more.